 In the 1950s and 1960s, she said, senators would vote “present” when they didn’t want to take a position on controversial issues or oppose their party.

-Coburn has cast just over 2,400 votes in the Senate since 2005, but that may have been his first “present” vote.
+Coburn has cast more than 2,400 votes in the Senate since 2005, but this may have been his first “present” vote.
 A spokeswoman said she could not find any other instances of Coburn voting “present.”

 Inhofe has cast nearly 9,800 votes since being elected to the Senate in 1994; his office was unable to determine Tuesday whether the senator had voted “present” before.

 Inhofe on Monday called the situation “awkward” and said he didn’t want to vote against Bacharach.